By Ma. Cristina C. Arayata

 Cyber Security Malaysia chairman Tan Sri Dato Seri Panglima Mohd Azumi noted that ensuring cyber safety was not just about the equipment, but was about setting the standards, policy strategy and ethical use of the internet.

-”Safety and security are intertwined, especially in the cyber world,” he said in a press conference held Tuesday in Manila.
+”Safety and security are intertwined, especially in the cyber world,” he said in a press conference held recently in Manila.

 Azumi cited that nations would continue to deal with cyber threats in the future.
 Among the current challenges, he said, was what’s deemed as cybercrime in a country might not be deemed as such in other nations.